Interview Island: History

 The lighthouse on the island was affected by the tsunami generated by the 2004 Indian Ocean earthquake which inundated much of its area.
 The lighthouse was reported as "completely destroyed" at the time, but it was later repaired.
 Until 2015 there was a wildlife station to monitor birds, with permanent inhabitants located on the west coast near the lighthouse.
 The station is also staffed with a lighthouse keeper (from the police).
-It was evacuated at the end of 2015 due to budget being discontinued.
+It was evacuated at the end of 2015 due to its budget being discontinued.

 Geography

 The island belongs to the Interview Group and is situated to the west of Austen Strait which separates North Andaman Island and Middle Andaman Island.
 It has an area of 101 km2.
 The island is low at its north end, but rises gradually to a height of 113 m.
 The highest part of the island is a wooded plateau.
 A rocky pinnacle, 7 m high, lies close off a cliff on the south end of the island.
-Foul ground extends about 2 mile north-northease from the island.
+Foul ground extends about 2 mile north-northeast from the island.